-I study social networks in the economic, political, and criminal arenas.
+I study network dynamics in political, economic, and organizational contexts.
 Most broadly, my research focuses on how interdependent actors collectively shape social structure.
+I am especially interested in how network structure shapes—and is shaped by—social expectations, norms, and attitudes.
 I work with data from historical sources, surveys, and the web using a combination of network analysis, statistical modeling, and computational methods.
-While addressing diverse empirical and theoretical puzzles, my research features a core focus on the mechanisms giving rise to cooperation and conflict, economic organization, and network structure.
+While addressing diverse empirical and theoretical puzzles, my research features a core focus on the mechanisms giving rise to intergroup cooperation and conflict, political and attitudinal alignments, and economic organization.

 ABSTRACT - Criminal networks are thought to be biased toward decentralization and security rather than integration and efficiency.
 This article examines this tradeoff in a large-scale national criminal network spanning more than 700 members of 24 distinct American mafia families operating in the mid-20th century.
 Producing a novel network image of the American mafia as a set of highly differentiated yet intertwined islands of criminal activity, the analysis uncovers a small-world structure that allowed both for strong intragroup closure and high intergroup connectivity.
 This balance reflected a division of network labor in which integrative bridging connections were disproportionately concentrated among a small number of criminals.
 Furthermore, the criminals who held such bridging ties tended to be either low- or high-status - but not of middling status - within their respective organizations.